Get 30 Day of Gaia for $1

 Karmic Number 13: Laziness

-People with a karmic debt number of 13 will need to focus their energy on hard work and may eventually find it difficult to stop working.
+People with a karmic debt number of 13 will need to focus their energy on hard work and discipline.
 This is retribution for a past life dominated by laziness and finding success in the hard work of others.

 For people with the number 13, you must fight the temptation to take shortcuts.
 You will often feel frustrated and exasperated, as your hard work frequently leads to no visible signs of success.
-However, do not give up.
+Do not give up, because persistence is the key to balancing this karmic lesson.
 Success is within your reach.
 While trying times may leave you feeling exhausted, perseverance will ultimately pay off.

 An example to take comfort in is found in Thomas Edison.
 The hard-working inventor had a personality number of 13.
 He is famously quoted as saying, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”